kotajacob/calendar/README.md

 ## Controls
 Using the arrow keys, hjkl, or the mouse you can navigate around the calendar.
 Pressing tab will switch your focus to the preview window so you scroll it up and down.
 Pressing enter will open the selected day's note in your editor.
+There are a few other keys for things like copying the selected date to the clipboard.
+See calendar(1) for details.

 ## Display
 The program expands to use as much terminal space as you provide.
 More vertical